PradanaIN/reminder-whatsapp/README.md

 ## WhatsApp Daily Reminder

 WhatsApp Daily Reminder is a Python script that sends daily reminders to a specified WhatsApp group.
 The script calculates the time left until the next reminder is scheduled and sends a message once a day.
 The message includes important reminders and quotes, and the script automatically waits for 24 hours before sending the next reminder.
+It also takes into account holidays and weekends to ensure reminders are sent only on workdays.

+**How it works** :

+- The script checks if today is a workday and ensures that the date is not a weekend or holiday.
+- At the scheduled time, the message will be sent to the specified WhatsApp group.
+- After sending the message, the script waits for 24 hours before sending the next reminder.

 ### Requirements